 Gloves, like hand paddles, also add resistance for your arms, although they are smaller than paddles and so the resistance is lighter.
 These might be a better choice than paddles if you're just starting out with resistance exercises in the water.

 Some manufacturers produce dumbbells made of foam for use in the water.
 They add resistance like paddles or gloves, but you can release them quickly after a set and then grab them again when you're ready.
 Water creates lots of resistance, and so water dumbbells will make you stronger if you use them consistently.
 They're fun!

 A noodle is a flexible, tube-shaped flotation device that you can wrap under your arms or around your waist to keep you buoyant so that you can keep moving in the water (kids love to play with them).
 The advantage of being able to keep moving is that you can work on your stroke without fatigue and increase your strength and endurance.

 Did you read that right?
 Yep, water treadmill.
 There are two types.
 One is a device that you install in your pool that works with a propeller to create a current of water that you swim in place against (okay, it's not really a treadmill, but you do swim in place).
-This type is a great training aid and is also used for rehabilitation, but it is very expensive (anywhere from $5,000 to $20,000 depending on the model and whether you have it installed when your pool is being built or in an existing pool).
-The other type is a treadmill that is designed for use in water (price range $1,500 to $2,500).
+This type is a great training aid and is also used for rehabilitation, but it is very expensive, depending on the model and whether you have it installed when your pool is being built or in an existing pool.
+The other type is a treadmill that is designed for use in water.
 You walk on it just like any land-based treadmill, only there is less strain on your joints because of the water.
 This type of treadmill is frequently used in rehabilitation.
 See the resources section or search online for "water treadmill" to learn more.